 The Citi Prestige Card is retooling, with various changes rolling out over the coming 10 months.
 The changes will make this a very good card for spending, not such a good card for benefits, which is the opposite of how I used to view the product when it came with American Airlines lounge access and Priority Pass along with free rounds of golf and unlimited 4th night free on hotel stays.

 New faster points-earning goes into effect January 4:

 - 5 points per dollar on airline purchases and restaurants.
-That matches the Platinum Card® from American Express‘s 5 points per dollar on airline spend, and trumps the American Express® Gold Card‘s 4 points per dollar at restaurants worldwide, though I value American Express Membership Rewards points somewhat higher than Citi’s ThankYou points.
+That matches the Platinum Card® from American Express‘s 5 points per dollar on airline spend, and trumps the American Express® Gold Card‘s 4 points per dollar at restaurants, though I value American Express Membership Rewards points somewhat higher than Citi’s ThankYou points.

 - 3 points per dollar on hotels makes this competitive across the board for hotel spend, though I’d still rather use a World Of Hyatt Credit Card for its 4 Hyatt points per dollar on Hyatt hotel stays.

 - 3 points per dollar on cruise line spend this is absolutely useless to me, but for those who take cruises can be nice.
 I’d rather see 3 points per dollar on all travel other that air of course.

 - 2 points per dollar on entertainment spend this goes away August 31, 2019, which is disappointing but they have to save money somewhere.